 Revenue model vs business modelA business model (BM) is a broad term outlining everything concerning the main aspects of the business, all of which are contained in the answers to the following questions.

 - How will we earn profit?

-So, in a nutshell, the BM describes how a business will work from the standpoint of value generation.
-To describe how the company generates income, revenue models are used.
+A business model canvas template by AltexSoftSo the BM describes how a business will work from the standpoint of value generation.
+Revenue models, on the other hand, are a part of the business model used to describe how the company gets gross sales.

 Revenue model vs revenue streamA revenue model is used to manage a company’s revenue streams, predict income, and modify revenue strategy.
 The revenue itself is one of the main KPIs for a business.
-Measuring it annually or quarterly, we are able to understand how our business operates in general, and whether we should change the way we sell the products or charge for them.
+Measuring it annually or quarterly allows you to understand how your business operates in general and whether you should change the way you sell the products or charge for them.

-Revenue model typesAny start-up, tech company, or digital business may operate with multiple revenue sources and, consequently, with different revenue models.
-Depending on the industry and the product/service type, the revenue model will look differently.
+Revenue model typesAny start-up, tech company, or digital business may combine different revenue models.
+The revenue model will look different depending on the industry and the product/service type.

 Here we will pay more attention to the most common revenue models used in the software industry and online business.